DesyncTheThird/corne-keymap/readme.md

 Many common strings are inward rolls on right hand, e.g.; `[]`, `()`, `{}`, `^{}`, `_{}`, `!()`, `?()`; right hand also duplicated on Symbol and Program layers.

-The `Select` macro selects the current word.
-Pressing it again will select the current line.
+The `Select` macro selects the current word; pressing it again will delete the selection.

 The two directional `Select` macros select in the indicated directions from the current cursor position.
 Pressing/holding the keys will extend the selection one word at a time; activating the opposite macro will retract the selection instead.

-Holding `LCTL` on this layer covers the bottom row with: `Redo`, `Undo`, `Cut`, `Copy`, and `Paste` shortcuts (i.e. overlays the bottom row only of the [Control Overlay](#control-overlay)).
+- Holding `LCTL` on this layer covers the bottom row with: `Redo`, `Undo`, `Cut`, `Copy`, and `Paste` shortcuts (i.e. overlays the bottom row only of the [Control Overlay](#control-overlay)).
+- Activating both `Data` and `Program` layers will also activate the `Edit` layer on top to allow for quick navigation during numerical input.

-Activating both `Data` and `Program` layers will activate the `Edit` layer on top to allow for quick navigation.
-This is implemented via the tri-layer feature, so the layer keys may be released in any order without issue.
+- Activating both `Edit` and `Program` layers will also activate the [Edit Overlay](#edit-overlay) layer on top to allow for quick numerical input during editing.

+These are all implemented via the tri-layer feature, so the layer keys may be released in any order without issue.
-See also the [Edit Overlay](#edit-overlay), accessible by holding the right thumb home key.